-The Kashmiri Muslims are convinced that the Bible is wrong because it contradicts the Koran.
+Kashmiri Muslims are convinced the Bible is wrong when it contradicts the Koran.
 Those who convert to Christianity are viewed as immoral, degenerate people; Christians in this region are often persecuted.
 Many Kashmiri have heard of Jesus Christ, but view him merely as a prophet and teacher.

 What are their needs?

-Today, there are less than 1,000 known Kashmiri believers.
+Today, there are few Kashmiri believers.
 The Islamic stronghold over them will only be broken down through prayer.
 These precious people who live in a highly volatile area of the world need to meet the Prince of Peace.

 Prayer PointsView Kashmiri (Muslim traditions) in all countries.

 * Ask God to raise up prayer teams who will begin breaking up the soil through intercession.

 * Ask the Holy Spirit to grant wisdom and favor to missions agencies focusing on the Kashmiri.

 * Pray that the God will give Kashmiri believers boldness to share Christ with their own people.